4yx/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at our [Discord](https://fossbilling.org/discord) communities.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at our [Discord](https://fossbilling.org/discord) community.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Enforcement Guidelines

-Project maintaners will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Project maintainers will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### 1. Correction